 The officers and members of the local circle manage the selection process.
 The national bylaws allow for the executive director of the association to reject an individual candidate but only in extreme circumstances.
 Membership is determined by the circle as long as the selection meets the national bylaws (Jr/Sr, Grad, Faculty, Alumni, and top 35% of class).

 Yes.
-All individuals who will be inducted into the society must be entered into our membership management system through the national membership application.
+All individuals who will be inducted into the society must complete the National Membership Application and agree to the terms and conditions of the Society.
 A circle may choose to use this as the primary application or as a final step after they selected by the circle for membership.
 The data gathered through the national membership application is crucial and needed to generate charters, membership certificates and serves as the beginning of the members’ permanent record with Omicron Delta Kappa.

 The bylaws specify that students must be in the top 35% of the class.
 OΔK does allow institutions to determine how that 35% is calculated as long as the circle and the institution state transparently in the circle governing documents how the percentage is calculated.